Pituitary Tumor Treatment in Orange County, CA

 Pituitary tumors are abnormal growths and tissue in your pituitary gland.
 Because your pituitary gland produces and regulates essential hormones, a tumor can have negative impacts such as delayed growth in children, headaches, vision loss, poor sex drive, hair loss, and others.
 At SCENT- Southern California Ear, Nose, and Throat, a team of board-certified ear, nose, and throat physicians offers the best in pituitary tumor diagnosis and care.
-The five convenient locations span the 405, so call the Long Beach, Los Alamitos, Huntington Beach, Newport Beach, or Torrance, California, location or book online anytime.
+Our four convenient locations span the 405, so call the Long Beach, Los Alamitos, Huntington Beach, or Newport Beach, California, location or book online anytime.

 A pituitary tumor is a growth within your pituitary gland, the tiny gland that produces and regulates hormones, including prolactin, growth hormone, thyroid-stimulating hormone, luteinizing hormone, and adrenocorticotropic hormone (ACTH).